mfroeling/QMRITools-website/_pages/tool_description.md

 ---

 <a name="top"></a>
-On this page you can find a small discription of the functionality of the toolboxes included in `QMRITools`.
+On this page you can find a small description of the functionality of the toolboxes included in `QMRITools`.
 For a full overview of all functionality see the [documentation](../doc) or the [function listing notebook](https://github.com/mfroeling/QMRITools/blob/master/QMRITools/All-Functions.nb){:target="_blank"}.
 For toolboxes that have the `demo.nb` tag most of the most of the functionality [demo notebook](../doc/demo/).